AuthenticSamuel/INFBOT-Voice/README.md

     <li>DATABASE_PASS ➖ Database password</li>
     <li>DATABASE_NAME ➖ Database name</li>
   </ul>
-  <p><em>node_modules</em> ➡ this folder contains all of the node modules.
+  <p>📂 <em>node_modules</em> ➡ this folder contains all of the node modules.
 I haven't included this as you can install the same ones with the libraries above.
 </div>